-3. Under section 6 of the Planning and Environment (Fees) Regulations 2016 a fee is to be paid when requesting the Minister approve an amendment and give notice in the Government Gazette of approval of an amendment.
-Once the Planning Scheme Amendment is approved, a notice will also be required to be placed in a newspaper circulating in the local area.
-These costs are provided for in the 2018-19 budget.
+3. The cost of preparing the amendment and requesting a Panel hearing are provided for in the FY 2019-2020 City Strategy budget.
+Under section 6 of the Planning and Environment (Fees) Regulations 2016 a fee is to be paid when requesting the Minister for Planning approve an amendment and give notice in the Government Gazette of approval of an amendment.
+Once the planning scheme amendment is approved, a notice will also be required to be placed in a newspaper circulating in the local area.
+These costs are also provided for in the FY 2019-20 City Strategy budget.